SteeltoeOSS/Documentation/api/v4/configuration/random-value-provider.md

 ```

 > [!TIP]
-> If you wish to generate random values as part of using placeholders, you need to add the random value provider to the builder *before* you add the placeholder resolver.
+> To generate random values as part of using placeholders, add the random value provider to the builder *before* you add the placeholder resolver.

 ### Access Random Value Data

-Once the configuration has been built, the random value provider can be used to generate values.
+After the configuration has been built, the random value provider can be used to generate values.
 You can access the configuration data by using the appropriate `random` keys.

 Consider the following `HomeController` example: